 uncle who is passionate about ties and you conspire to surprise him and

 everyone brings him a tie.
 It’s the same thing for the beer bottle caps

 collector.
-We remain attentive, if we see something interesting, we
+We remain attentive, if we see something interesting, we offer

 Q: I come back to music for a moment.
-People often
+People often wonder

-professional career in music.
+in music.
 What do you think about this?

 A: I never start from me but always from the child.
 If